erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 of them).

-For each new nomination, the sending institution creates a new Outgoing Mobility object with the `mobility` status.
+For each new nomination, the sending institution creates a new Outgoing Mobility object.
 The receiving institution is notified (via the CNR API we have briefly described earlier) about (a) creation of new Outgoing Mobility objects, and (b) all updates to the existing Outgoing Mobility objects.